marioyasuo/AutoMapper/Static-and-Instance-API.md

 # Unsupported operations

 One "feature" of AutoMapper allowed you to modify configuration at runtime.
 That caused many problems, so the new static API does not allow you to do this.
-You'll need to move all your `Mapper.CreateMap` calls into a profile, and into a `Mapper.Initailize`.
+You'll need to move all your `Mapper.CreateMap` calls into a profile, and into a `Mapper.Initialize`.

 For dynamic mapping, such as `Mapper.DynamicMap`, you can configure AutoMapper to create missing maps as needed: